webmeshproj/webmesh-vdi/README.md

 ### TODO

-  - "App Profiles" - I have a POC implementation on master but it is still pretty buggy
+  - "App Profiles" - I have a POC implementation on `main` but it is still pretty buggy
   - Harden images more
   - UI needs serious makeover
   - More testing and docs